Time delay estimation in unresolved lensed quasars: Results

-As a second evaluation, the distribution of the $r^2$ coefficient of determination \cite{Silverman, Scott} is investigated to establish to what extent prediction and ground truth are aligned.
-For each system, each model is trained 20 times and, the performance of each trained model are tested on the test set in terms of the $r^2$ score.
-This analysis results in the so-called "violin plots" shown in Fig. \ref{fig:violin_plot_r2} for $System A$ and in Fig. \ref{fig:violin_plot_r2_new} for $RXJ$.
-In both cases, the CNN (blue) is again the best performing model.
-However, in the case of system $A$, its $r^2$ distribution is characterized by a slightly larger variance, resulting in an overlap with the ResNet (green) $r^2$ distribution.
-InceptionTime is outperformed by the other two baselines in both systems and, in the case of $RXJ$, it produces a high variance distribution with realizations ranging between a minimum of 0.6 and a maximum of 0.8 $r^2$ scores.
+As a second evaluation, the distribution of the $r^2$ coefficient of determination \citep{Silverman, Scott} is investigated to establish to what extent prediction and ground truth are aligned.
+The $r^2$ score represents the fraction of the variance of a dependent variable that can be predicted from the independent variables and is then a metric used to evaluate the goodness of fit of a regression model, a value of 1 being the ideal case.
+For each system, each model is trained 20 times and the performance of each trained model is assessed on the test set in terms of the $r^2$ score.
+Figure \ref{fig:violin_plot_r2} shows the resulting probability density of the data at different values, the so-called "violin plots": in both cases, our CNN yields $r^2$ scores closer to 1.
+However, in the case of system $A$, the $r^2$ distribution of our CNN is characterized by a slightly larger variance, resulting in an overlap with the ResNet $r^2$ distribution.
+InceptionTime is outperformed by the other two baselines in both systems and, in the case of system $B$, it produces a high variance distribution with realizations ranging between a minimum of 0.6 and a maximum of 0.8 $r^2$ scores.

-\\ In summary, the analysis in terms of error distribution and $r^2$ score highlights that all models provide very good performances on both systems.
-It is important to emphasize that InceptionTime and ResNet were not fine-tuned, in order to leave them as similar as possible to the original implementations.
+In summary, the analysis in terms of error distribution and $r^2$ score highlights that all models provide very good performance on both systems.
+It is important to emphasize that InceptionTime and ResNet were not fine-tuned, in order to keep them the same as the original implementations from the literature.
 This was done on purpose to showcase the flexibility of these models to work on very heterogeneous types of data.
-We therefore expect them to further improve their results with more careful architectural and hyper-parameter design choices. \\ After having verified that the proposed methods generalize well on the test set, their robustness is assessed when noise is injected in the data.
-This operation effectively introduces a bias between training and testing distributions, whose severity depends on the intensity of the perturbation.
-Fig.\ref{fig:r2_noise} and Fig. \ref{fig:r2_noise_new} show how the $r^2$ score of each model decreases the standard deviation of the gaussian noise increases.
-Again, generally the CNN (blue) outperforms the other models.
-However, in $System A$, its curve tends to align with the InceptionTime one as the noise level increases.
-Interestingly, the CNN model seems to be more robust on $RXJ$, providing satisfactory values of the $r^2$ score even for relatively large noise standard deviations.
+We therefore expect their performance to further improve with more careful architectural and hyper-parameter design choices.